-Join Paul Trani for an in-depth discussion in this video Planning and designing a website, part of Creating a First Website in Dreamweaver CC 2015.
+Join Paul Trani for an in-depth discussion in this video Planning and designing a website, part of Dreamweaver CC 2015: Creating a First Website.

 - Now it's easy to get excited, and you'll want to dive right in to creating a website, when really you need to take a moment and start planning out your website from a couple different angles.
 Quite frankly, you need to keep in mind the business requirements, the user requirements, technical specifications, and design requirements.
 And starting with the business requirements, well, it's like what are you trying to do, what's the goal of your site?
 Is it to sell something?
 Is it to show off your work?
 Is it just for fun?
 You need to define that up front, you'd be surprised how many people don't do this.